arko-bhattacharya/volatility-made-simple_vix-trading-strategies/README.md

-2. ./data: This folder contains the raw time series from various sources (yahoo fin, google fin, aquifer) and the final assimilated data set
+2. ./data: This folder contains the raw time series from various sources (yahoo fin, google fin, aquifer) and the final assimilated data set.**

-3. ./strategy_results: This folder contains the returns time series for each stategy after it is back tested on the final data set.
+3. ./strategy_results: This folder contains the returns time series for each stategy after it is back tested on the final data set.**

+** While setting up the local coppy for the first time this folder has to created in the main folder where the '/src' folder is placed.